-CPU Monitoring with PRTG can help gauge CPU performance (as well as that of other components) in servers, routers, and switches.
+CPU Monitoring with PRTG can help gauge CPU performance (as well as that of other hardware components) in servers, routers, and switches.

-This benchmark tool can run on Windows, Linux, or macOS operating systems.
+This benchmark software tool can run on Windows, Linux, or macOS operating systems.
 It also comes with over 200 pre-configured sensors that can be customized as optimal points of reference.
 Thus, any divergence from these custom benchmarks can then be monitored while alerts can be sent out via SMS or email.